5 Dialysis-Friendly Tips for Better Health in 2020

 2. Eat Dialysis-friendly foods

 What should you eat when you’re following a Dialysis-Friendly diet?
 If you’re new to managing your diet when your kidneys aren’t working, it’s easy to think your food choices are limited.
 But it doesn’t have to be that way.
-Check out these 29 Dialysis-Friendly meals created by a nutritionist and team of professional chefs.
+Check out these 29 Dialysis-Friendly meals created by a dietitian and team of professional chefs.
 They’re all made from fresh ingredients.
 They’re low in sodium, potassium, and phosphorus.
 And they only take minutes to prepare.

 3. Find out if you’re a candidate for a kidney transplant